jimlinntu/scaling-book/inference.md

 ## The Basics of Transformer Inference

-So you've trained a Transformer, and you want to use it to generate some new sequences. _At the end of the day, benchmark scores going up and loss curves going down are only proxies for whether something interesting is going to happen once the rubber hits the road!_<d-footnote>Historically, you can do a surprising amount of research on Transformers without ever touching inference — LLM loss, multiple choice benchmarks can be run efficiently without a proper KV cache or generation loop implementation.
+So you've trained a Transformer, and you want to use it to generate some new sequences. _At the end of the day, benchmark scores going up and loss curves going down are only proxies for whether something interesting is going to happen once the rubber hits the road!_<d-footnote>Historically, you can do a surprising amount of research on Transformers without ever touching inference — scoring-based multiple choice benchmarks can be run efficiently without a proper KV cache or generation loop implementation.
 This meant, especially in research codebases, there's often a lot of low hanging fruit in the inference codepath.</d-footnote>

 Sampling is conceptually simple.
 We put a sequence in and our favorite Transformer will spit out $$\log p(\text{next token}_i \vert \text{previous tokens})$$, i.e. log-probabilities for all possible next tokens.
 We can sample from this distribution and obtain a new token.
 Append this token and repeat this process and we obtain a sequence of tokens which is a continuation of the prompt.